cloudevents/spec/cloudevents/extensions/verifiability.md

 |OPTIONAL Context Attributes	|✅	|✅	|✅	|See notes below for time attribute	|
 |Extension Context Attributes	|✅	|✅	|✅	|OPTIONAL (per attribute)	|
 |Metadata added by transports	|❌	|❌	|❌	|	|

-*Notes:*

-* *In [CloudEvent’s type system](https://github.com/cloudevents/spec/blob/main/cloudevents/spec.md#type-system) a `Timestamp`’s string encoding is [RFC 3339](https://tools.ietf.org/html/rfc3339).
-This means that verification of the `time` Context Attribute can only be done with second precision, even though an SDK might allow passing in a timestamp with nanosecond precision.*
-* *In [CloudEvent’s official Protocol Buffers format](https://github.com/cloudevents/spec/blob/v1.0.2/cloudevents/formats/cloudevents.proto#L57), the `time` Context Attribute is encoded as a `google.protobuf.Timestamp` and hence does not include time zone information (which RFC 3339 would allow).
-For interoperability with CloudEvent setups using the Protocol Buffers format, time zone information is ignored in the signing and verification process.*

 ## Examples